Course Outline

 Introduction

--there's a difference between objects that do something and structures that simply contain data
+-Distinguish between objects that perform actions and structures that merely hold data

--better to have many small classes, with many small voids and functions
+-Preference for many small classes, each containing small methods and functions

 Day 2